 NYC aquarium & public waterfront is the theme of the international challenge launched by arch out loud architects.

-New York City has seen a rapid redevelopment that has been able to enhance previously degraded places.
+New York City has seen rapid redevelopment that has been able to enhance previously degraded places.
 First of all the sites that have access to the waterfront.
-Most companies in these areas have private economic interests, interested public value only when there is a direct return in their profit.
+Most firms in these areas have private economic interests, interested in public value only when there is a direct return on their profit.

-On a site that runs along the East River and the Eleventh Street Basin in New York City, arch out loud proposes the construction of a public aquarium and park to provide common space for the surrounding city. arch out loud offers designers to experiment with conventional interpretations of this program and investigate how it can create a relationship with its context.
+On a site that runs along the East River and Eleventh Street Basin in New York City, arch out loud proposes the construction of a public aquarium and park to provide common space for the surrounding city. arch out loud offers designers to experiment with conventional interpretations of this program and investigate how it can create a relationship with its context.

 - 1st Place - $ 2,000.